gasparian/PicsArtHack-binary-segmentation/README.md

 Despite the fact that mobilenetV2 has ~x26 less weights and at the same time we are able to get models with pretty similar quality, we did it **with this particullar problem using mentioned dataset**.

 ### 3. Tests
-Inference time comparison with input images 320x256 from the test-set:
+Inference time comparison on my work-station with input images 320x256 from the test-set:

 Device | ResNet101 | MobileNetV2
 :-------------------------:|:-------------------------:|:-------------------------: